repepo/kore/docs/page3.md

 # Non-dimensionalization

-For numerical convenience we render *dimensionless* the Navier Stokes equation, the induction equation, and the heat equation.
-Such procedure is possible thanks to the Buckingham-$\pi$ theorem.
+For numerical convenience we use *dimensionless* variables when solving the Navier Stokes equation, the induction equation, and the heat equation.
+A non-dimensionalization procedure is always possible thanks to the Buckingham-$\pi$ theorem.

 ## The momentum equation